rogermori/api-made-easy/README.md

 ### Util
 The utility Util module provides the following functionallities:
 - Check if a variable is null or undefined.
 - Check if an object is logically empty.
-The following objects are considered logically empty.
 ````
 const isEmpty = require('./index').isEmpty;
 const array = [